An Introduction

 • Team sports: I really love and want to get back into them!

-• Fall fashion: I am incredibly excited for fall and my (re-)conquest of r/femalefashionadvice.
+• Fall fashion: I am incredibly excited for fall fashion.
 This just reminded me that I was working on a year-in-review zine that I completely forgot about.
 I guess that will be the cover photo for this post!

 • Executive dysfunction: I’ve been lucky enough to be extraordinarily good at my work, but I’ve been having some organizational difficulties in my current job due to how much task switching and bureaucracy there is to wade through with every project.
 I’ve been considering executive dysfunction coaching.